-The Association of Law Costs Draftsmen (the “ALCD”) was founded in 1977 to promote the status and interests of the profession of Law Costs Draftsmen (now Costs Lawyers) in England & Wales, ensuring the maintenance of the highest professional standards of its member.
+The Association of Law Costs Draftsmen (the “ALCD”) was founded in 1977 to promote the status and interests of the profession of Law Costs Draftsmen (now Costs Lawyers) in England & Wales, ensuring the maintenance of the highest professional standards of its members.

 ALCD was designated an Authorised Body for the purposes of sections 27 & 28 of the Courts and Legal Services Act 1990 under The Association of Law Costs Draftsmen Order 2006 (SI 2006 no 3333) which came into effect on 1 January 2007.
 As an Approved Regulator under the Legal Services Act 2007, the ALCD was required to separate its regulatory and representative functions, accordingly the CLSB was established to undertake the role of Approved Regulator under delegated authority of the ACL.